TomDonoghue/TomDonoghue.github.io/research.md

 This approach embodies the notion that that oscillatory activity (periodic components) and 1/f-like activity (the aperiodic component) are separate processes, and should be measured explicitly, else measures can conflate the two.
 In related work, we have explored how these components can be conflated in many analysis approaches, for example, examing how 1/f-like activity influences oscillatory band-ratio measures, a project that was presented at [CNS-2019](https://www.dropbox.com/s/4lghj9218s4hgix/DomiguezEtal_BandRatiosPoster.pdf?dl=0).

+As part of this work, we have been evaluating and exporing related methods to analyze periodic and aperiodic neural activity.
+Part of this line of work, exploring 1/f methods and results, was presented at [SfN-2017](https://www.dropbox.com/s/d5zxqdw55my79dx/DonoghueT_SfN2017.pdf?dl=0).
+Follow up work developing a simulation based approach and using this to explore method properties and adjudicate between them has been presented at [CCN-2019](https://www.dropbox.com/s/9qrxrswf4x6w4iq/DonoghueEtal-CCN2019.pdf?dl=0), with an associated conference proceedings [paper](https://ccneuro.org/2019/proceedings/0000783.pdf).

 ## Electrophysiological Data Mapping & Data Integration

 ![MEG]({{ site.url }}/assets/pics/MEG_web.png)